devnchill/CrunchyKeys/README.md

 ## STILL IN DEVELOPMENT.

-A tool built in C to produce mechanical keyboard sounds on each keypress.
+A tool built in C to produce mechanical keyboard sounds on each keypress.At the moment , it's developed only for linux (works on both XOrg and Wayland).

+### INSTALLATION

+**DEPENDENCIES** - Install ALSA, Make and Libinput if you don't have them.

+- **Debian/Ubuntu:** `sudo apt install libasound2-dev libinput-dev`
+- **Arch Linux:** `sudo pacman -S alsa-lib libinput`
+- **For other distributions, install ALSA and Libinput using your package manager.**

 ### SETUP